Almost abelian pseudo-K\"ahler Lie algebras: Curvature of almost abelian pseudo-Kähler Lie algebras

 \section{Curvature of almost abelian pseudo-Kähler Lie algebras}

 In this section we study the curvature properties of almost abelian pseudo-Kähler Lie algebras.
-We use the characterization of these algebras given by Theorem \ref{thm:characterization_non-isotropic_case} in the non-isotropic case, and by Theorem \ref{thm:characterization_isotropic_case} in the isotropic case.
+We use the characterization of these algebras given by Proposition~\ref{prop:characterization_non-isotropic_case} in the non-isotropic case, and by Proposition~\ref{prop:characterization_isotropic_case} in the isotropic case.

 Throughout the section, $\nabla$ will denote the Levi-Civita connection on a pseudo-Kähler Lie algebra $(\frg,J,g)$.
 For $X\in\g$, the covariant derivative gives a linear operator $\nabla_X\colon\g\to\g$; it will be convenient to use these operators to characterize $\nabla$.